30 Secret Wonders to Discover in Regional Australia

 Steal some solitude at Bass Point, NSW

-31/32Bushrangers Bay aquatic reserve on the Mid-South Coast is known to divers but it’s also great for snorkellers keen to meet the friendly blue groper.
+30/31Bushrangers Bay Aquatic Reserve on the Mid-South Coast is well-known to divers but it’s also a great for snorkellers to observe sea urchins and tropical fish.
 Undersea cliffs form a natural amphitheatre in the sheltered cove, where the waves are gentle and the water is clear.